willnx/vlab_docs/docs/source/components/avamar/avamar.rst

 Creating an Avamar server
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-The only required values to create an Avamar server is the version you want, and an IPv4 address to configure the server to use.
-Here's an example of deploying version ``19.2.0.155b`` and using IP ``192.168.1.32``:
+The only required values to create an Avamar server is the name for the new machine, and an IPv4 address to configure the server to use.
+Here's an example of deploying a new Avamar server, configured to use IP ``192.168.1.32``:

 .. code-block:: shell

-   $ vlab create avamar --name AVE --image 19.2.0.155b --static-ip 192.168.1.32
+   $ vlab create avamar --name AVE --static-ip 192.168.1.32

 Connecting to the management interface
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^